 Graeme Cushion and his team have done an excellent job at managing this important aspect of the business.
 They provide advice and administration to a consistently high standard and have a very positive and pro-active approach.

 Marc Ward, Group Head of Acquisitions, Azzurri Restaurants Limited

+Graeme holds an LLB (Hons) in Law and qualified as a solicitor in 1996.
 Graeme joined us as a solicitor in January 2001 and was made a partner and Head of Regulatory Crime in April 2005.
-After qualifying in 1996, he developed his advocacy skills as a specialist in criminal law.

 His experience as a magistrates' court advocate led to a move to practising licensing law.
 With his background in criminal law, Graeme heads up the firm’s regulatory crime section and focuses on crimes ancillary to licensing.